vegaprotocol/specs/protocol/0082-RFPR-on_chain_referral_program.md

 ### Setting benefit factors

-Whilst a referral program is `STATUS_ACTIVE`, at the start of an epoch the network must set the `referral_reward_factor` and `referral_discount_factor` for each referee.
+Whilst a referral program is `STATUS_ACTIVE`, at the start of an epoch (after pending `JoinTeam` transactions have been processed) the network must set the `referral_reward_factor` and `referral_discount_factor` for each referee.
 This is done by identifying a referees team and identifying the teams current benefit tier.
 A teams benefit tier is defined as the highest tier for which their `team_running_volume` is greater or equal to the tiers `minimum_running_volume`.
 If a party does not qualify for any tier, both values are set to `0`.

 ```pseudo
 Given: